 In the Saltillera-la Zorra area, the district-scale search for intrusion-related, large-tonnage, proximal-style CRD sulphide mineralization continues.
 Targeting is based in large part on the results of ground geophysical surveys (IP, magnetic and gravity) and surface mapping and sampling results.
 In all cases the anomalies have been explained and occasional small amounts of Ag, Pb and Zn have been intersected in favourable rocks.
 Follow-up work continues.
+The Company has also begun drilling in the Refugio area located between Saltillera-la Zorra and the mine.
+Previous surface sampling at Refugio revealed a siliceous auriferous zone, an average of 1.59 g/t Au in 30 samples, found intermittently over a strike-length of 525 m.

 In mid-April the Company was successful in acquiring a large (18,000 ha or 44,479 acres) mineral concession adjoining the Platosa Property to the south.
 This new property is strategically located between the high-grade Platosa Ag, Pb, Zn mantos and the historic Ojuela Mine, which saw over 6 million tonnes of high-grade Ag, Au, Pb, Zn production from a series of CRD chimneys and mantos between the mid 1600s and 1932.
 The concession covers a large regional magnetic anomaly that is believed to reflect underlying intrusives favourable to the development of CRD systems.
 Company geologists believe it holds potential to host both high-grade manto/chimney style distal deposits and proximal large-tonnage deposits.
-Reconnaissance work will be undertaken later in 2010.
+An airborne geophysical survey and reconnaissance work will be undertaken later in 2010.